Rockabye (song)

-"Rockabye" is a song by British electronic group Clean Bandit featuring Jamaican dancehall musician Sean Paul and English singer Anne-Marie.
-It was released on 21 October 2016 and was their first single since Neil Amin-Smith's departure from the group and it serves as the lead single from their second studio album, What Is Love?
+"Rockabye" is a song by British electronic group Clean Bandit featuring Jamaican dancehall rapper Sean Paul and English singer Anne-Marie.
+It was released on 21 October 2016 and was their first single since Neil Amin-Smith's departure from the group and it served as the lead single from their second studio album, What Is Love?
 (2018).
-The song is about hardships of single mothers and alludes to the nursery rhyme and lullaby, Rock-a-bye Baby.
+The song is about hardships of single mothers and alludes to the nursery rhyme and lullaby, "Rock-a-bye Baby".
 "Rockabye" is included on the deluxe edition of Anne-Marie's debut studio album, Speak Your Mind.

-The song became 2016's Christmas number one on 23 December 2016, beating the likes of Rag'n'Bone Man, Little Mix, Zara Larsson, Mariah Carey, Matt Terry, Louis Tomlinson and Steve Aoki to the Christmas number one spot.
+The song became 2016's Christmas number one on 23 December 2016, beating acts including Rag'n'Bone Man, Little Mix, Zara Larsson, Mariah Carey, Matt Terry, Louis Tomlinson and Steve Aoki to the Christmas number one spot.
 It is the first song in chart history to become Christmas number one after already being at the top of the charts for six weeks.
 In total, the song spent nine weeks at the summit of the UK Singles Chart while also topping the charts in over 28 other countries.
-It is certified 3× Diamond in Poland, Diamond in France, 9× Platinum in Canada, and multi-Platinum in twelve additional countries.
+It is certified 3× diamond in Poland, diamond in France, 9× platinum in Canada, and multi-platinum in twelve additional countries.

 Background and composition

-"Rockabye" was written by Clean Bandit and Norwegian singer Ina Wroldsen, together with Amar Malik and Steve Mac.
+"Rockabye" was written by Clean Bandit and Norwegian singer Ina Wroldsen, together with Ammar Malik and Steve Mac.
 Wroldsen wrote the lyrics about her son, which, according to Grace Chatto, "is why it rings so true for Clean Bandit and is so emotional and special."
 Wroldsen originally provided the vocal for the song but at last minute was swapped for Anne-Marie.
 The band fought their label to get Ina on the records but failed.
 Grace described the situation as a terrible experience, and almost quit the band because, she said, "I did feel like I couldn’t do it anymore because the idea that my business was hurting people […] that was really painful.
 I went completely crazy for a while after that.
 I just had to carry on, but inside it was really hard."
 Clean Bandit announced the single on 21 October 2016, just two days after Neil Amin-Smith quit the band.
 Talking to Digital Spy, Chatto said, "We've wanted to work with Sean Paul for a long, long while and it's a dream that we've managed to finally do it.
 Anne-Marie tells the story and we love her voice.
 We first heard her singing with Rudimental and we've met her at a million festivals over the past couple of years – it's been so lovely to collaborate together".

 "Rockabye" is written in the key of A minor.
 It was composed in common time with a tempo of 102 beats per minute, and follows a chord progression of Am–F–G–Em.
 The vocals span from G_{3} to E_{5}.